NVIDIA-AI-IOT/trt_pose/README.md

 ## Setup

-Assuming you have PyTorch and TensorRT installed on your system
+Assuming you have PyTorch, TensorRT and torchvision installed on your system

 ```bash
 sudo pip3 install tqdm cython pycocotools